Abillu/ChallengeM19a_Upload/README.md

   *  Signed and sent the transaction with my Ethereum account information.
 The transaction is reflected in  the transaction section of Ganache as followa:
 ![Ganashe_2](https://github.com/Abillu/ChallengeM19a_Upload/assets/126644613/a6368986-ff48-4fca-bc82-593e9014d64d)

- *  And reflected in my myaddress balance and history on Ganache as below:
+ *  And reflected in my address balance and history on Ganache as below:
 ![Ganashe_1](https://github.com/Abillu/ChallengeM19a_Upload/assets/126644613/729c7ed0-8270-4ade-bc11-50cbb3c33bb3)